PletkaDaniil/YADRO-Test-assignment/README.md

 **3.**  **Google Tests**:
    + `15 tests` are provided to check the correctness of the file.

    + `10 tests` for various types of events in the club.
-For example, what will happen if a person changes their table after 1 minute?
+For example, what will happen if a client changes his\her table after 1 minute?